misiekhardcore/react_ecommerce_2/README.md

 - install express and nodemon
 - added "type: module" in package.json to use ES6
 - added a start script in package.json
+- use axios to get data from api instead of from data.js